codeborne/klite/TUTORIAL.md

 errors.on<IllegalAccessException>(StatusCode.Forbidden)
 ```

-In fact, many Klite modules add their own error handlers, e.g. `require()` and `error()` will produce BadRequest 400 responses.
+In fact, many Klite modules add their own error handlers, e.g. Kotlin built-in functions `require()` and `error()` will produce BadRequest 400 responses.

 ## Converter & Validation

-Data validation is also already done by default, e.g. Kotlin nullability is respected and reported to the user automatically.
+Data validation is also already done by default, i.e. Kotlin nullability is respected and reported to the user automatically.

 The most convenient for additional validation is to use correct data types (e.g. Email, Phone, URL, not just String).

-With Klite, it's easy to add custom value types, that would work across request parameters, json and database columns.
+With Klite, it's easy to add custom value types that would work across request parameters, JSON and database columns.
-In fact, Klite already provides [Email, Phone, Password types](core/src/Types.kt).
+In fact, Klite already provides common [Email, Phone, Password types](core/src/Types.kt).

 Any type with String constructor or String static factory method will be supported by default.